Q-dimi/return_tests/README.md

 # Use Case

-return-tests works well for functions that contain mathematical algorithms.
+return-tests works well for functions which need to pass many test cases.
-If you have many functions that require many tests, return-tests can loop through every function, pass many sets of parameters at the function, get the return value of each set of parameters and check that return value against any of the unit tests which are on.
+If you have many functions that require many tests, return-tests will loop through every function and for each function, pass many sets of parameters at it.
+Every return value from each set of parameters is compared against the unit object and errors are displayed as a string.